Browse

 Source

-Official interest in the rights of children has grown over the course of the 20th century.
-Urbanization and industrialization led reformers at the turn of the century to focus on child welfare and on children's rights as separate from those of adults.
+By the early 20th century, urbanization and industrialization led many reformers to focus on child welfare and a recognition of children's rights as separate from those of adults.
+Several years later, Congress responded by creating the U.S.

 Source